-If you’re looking at dual power headlamps, then you will need to double check whether the figures provided relate to the rechargeable battery or alkaline batteries.
+If you’re looking at dual power headlamps, you will need to double-check whether the figures provided relate to the rechargeable battery or alkaline batteries.

 The only manufacturer where this seemed to be an issue was Black Diamond.
 If you look at the product page for the Revolt, the brightness and burn times are only given for use with alkaline batteries (despite it being primarily marketed as a rechargeable headlamp).

-We still love the Black Diamond Revolt but wish Black Diamond were a bit more transparent about the performance of the headlamp.
+We still love the Black Diamond Revolt but wish Black Diamond were a bit more transparent about the headlamp’s performance.